Apply for a Commercial Driver License

 - Class C license is required to operate vehicles transporting placarded amounts of hazardous materials, or vehicles designed to transport more than 16 persons including the driver with a Gross Vehicle Weight Rating of less than 26,001 lbs.

-Commercial driver licenses cannot be renewed online, by phone, or by mail.
+Many driver license and identification card transactions can be processed online through FLHSMV’s MyDMV Portal.
 Proof of citizenship or legal presence may be required for renewal, duplicate or replacement licenses.
 Please come prepared to present an identification document as proof of citizenship or legal presence.

-Drivers operating a tractor/trailer with a weight of 26,001 lbs. or more are required to have a commercial driver license.
+Drivers operating a vehicle with a weight of 26,001 lbs. or more are required to have a Class A or B commercial driver license.
 Applicants must be at least 18 years of age.
 If they are under 21, they will be restricted to intrastate operation only.
-Oral exams may be given in English, Spanish or Haitian Creole with the exception of skills test or Hazmat exams.
-Interpreters may not be used during the administration of CDL oral exams or during any portions of the CDL skill exams.
+Knowledge exams may be taken in English or Spanish except for CDL skills test or Hazmat exams.
 Be sure to study the Florida Commercial Driver License handbook.
 The handbook is also available in Spanish.